odellsh/geology-fun/README.md

 ## Errors/Troubleshooting
 If you are having any issues downloading or running the program, feel free to contact me at odellsh@appstate.edu and I will get back to you asap.

+## Contributing
+If you would like to submit information and websites to help code this project further, please feel free to email me at odellsh@appstate.edu and we can discuss further collaborations!

 ## FAQ
 Q. How updates are these statistics?
 A. These statistics are collected from multiple public sources and records from 2020, so very recent!